coryjpiette/Team-Profile-Generator/README.md

 If "Intern" is selected, the user will be required to enter their current school.

 USER INPUT
-The project must prompt the user to build their team.
+The application will prompt the user to build their team.
 The team MUST consist of a manager and any combination of engineers and interns.

 OUTPUT
-When the roster is completed, an output.html will be generate din the main folder.
+When the roster is completed, an output.html will be generated in the main folder.
 It will display:

 - Name